 The time it takes to cook pizza on a grill depends on the temperature at which you set the grill and how well done you like your pizza.
 A hotter grill will cook pizza more quickly, and a cooler grill will cook it more slowly.
 On average, a fresh pizza will finish grilling in about 12 minutes.

+Because your Traeger cooks with convection, your pizza is more evenly heated than it would be on other grills.
 The best way to grill pizza without burning the crust is to simply check the bottom of the crust every few minutes to make sure that it’s not getting too dark.
 Another method is to flash-grill the dough at a high temperature (500 degrees Fahrenheit) on each side until it cooks completely.
 Then, you lower the temperature of the grill to cook the toppings and melt the cheese.
 The idea is the same as buying a pre-cooked pizza crust, but fresher and tastier.

 Grilling a frozen pizza on a Traeger is as easy as baking it in an oven.
 To grill a frozen pizza, heat your grill to the recommended temperature according to the packaging, and grill until the crust is crispy and the cheese is melted.
 Because a Traeger doesn’t have open flame like a gas or charcoal grill, you don't have to worry about the crust burning.
 Simply set a temperature and cook, just like you would with your indoor oven.

-Wood pellets with a stronger flavor profile like hickory, work best with meatier pizzas like our sausage-topped Combination Pizza because they hold their own against the stronger flavors of the meat.
+In general, wood pellets with a stronger flavor profile like hickory, work best with meatier pizzas like our sausage-topped Combination Pizza because they hold their own against the stronger flavors of the meat.

 Milder wood pellets like alder are great for vegetarian options like our Baked Wood-Fired Pizza because you don’t want the strong flavor of the wood pellets to overpower the more delicate flavors of your toppings.